Primechain/primechain-api-docs/docs/usecases/temp.md

     * the AES password
     * the Initialization Vector (IV)
     * the Authentication Tag (tag)
-5. The encrypted data and the tag are published to the data stream.
+5. The encrypted data and the tag are published to the specified trade channel.

 ***The following is the output:***
 1. `tx_id_enc_data` - the id of the transaction in which the encrypted data and tag were published to the data stream.